TimDaub/taxtool/README.md

 8601](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString)
 in the "UTC" timezone indicated by the "Z" suffix.

+### Using `--checkduplicates, -d`

+There could be cases where your file includes two times the exact same trade.
+However, you want to make sure to remove all duplicates.
+By using `-d`, all trades of a file will be comparred with each other and in case of a duplicate an error will be thrown.

 ### Other Options

 - `--silence, -s` supresses the standard outputs.